-Miranda graduated from her MSc at York University in Toronto, Ontario before heading down south the join the Schussler lab in January 2016.
+Miranda graduated from her M.Sc. at York University in Toronto, Ontario before heading down south the join the Schussler lab in January 2016.
 Miranda is currently interested in examining teaching anxiety and coping strategies with Biology graduate students and assess how that may change over the span of their programs.
 She is also interested in investigating how the perception of this anxiety may impact student learning.
-Miranda has a background of ecological modeling, particularly with freshwater fish communities under projected climate change.
+Miranda has a background in ecological modeling, particularly with freshwater fish communities under projected climate change.
 Outside the lab, you can find Miranda volunteering with her church community, on the hunt for some rockin’ sushi, or fawning over pictures of her baby niece.

 Miranda’s LinkedIn: https://ca.linkedin.com/in/miranda-chen-7a45755a

 Margaurete worked as a Biology and Chemistry tutor at Saint Leo University, where she realized her interest in Biology Education Research.
 For her MS research at University of South Florida, Margaurete focused on the use of active learning models in the classroom to teach biological principles of matter.
 At University of Tennessee, she plans on investigating graduate student research identity and whether this conflicts with their interests in outreach.
 When not working tirelessly on her dissertation, Margaurete likes to read, watch television and movies, and create jewelry.